 As mentioned earlier, the rule of thumb is that your fence post should be buried about a third to half of its above-ground height.
 But let’s break this down into more manageable steps:

 Moving on to the diameter of the post hole.
 This might seem like a minor detail, but it can significantly impact the stability of your fence.
-A hole that’s too narrow might not provide enough room for proper anchoring, while a hole that’s too wide could require unnecessary extra work and materials.
+A too narrow hole might not provide enough room for proper anchoring, while a hole that is too wide could require unnecessary extra work and materials.

 Simple guideline to follow